sd17spring/sd17spring.github.io/_assignments/final-project/code-reviews.md

 Code Review day will be divided into three review periods.
 During one period, you will present code from your project for classmates to review.
-During the other two periods, you will review code from other projects in your [team group](/assignments/final-project/technical-reviews#TOC- Team-groupings-and-schedule).
+During the other two periods, you will review code from other projects in your [team group](/assignments/final-project/technical-reviews#TOC-Team-groupings-and-schedule).
 Each team member (or, in some cases, _pair_  of members) will present code separately from the rest of their team.

 Code review has many benefits, and is broadly used in the software industry.